-Essity ranked one of the world's most sustainable companies
+Essity Ranked One of the World's Most Sustainable Companies

-STOCKHOLM, Jan.
-18, 2023 /PRNewswire/ -- Hygiene and health company Essity has once again been recognized as one of the world's 100 most sustainable companies by Corporate Knights.
-The list was announced today during the World Economic Forum in Davos.
+Hygiene and health company Essity has once again been recognized as one of the world's 100 most sustainable companies by Corporate Knights.
+The list was announced during the recent World Economic Forum in Davos.

 The Global 100 list represents the top 1% of companies in the world in terms of sustainability performance.
 Corporate Knights analyzes and compares 6,720 publicly traded companies with a minimum gross revenue of USD 1bn against global industry peers.
 The ranking is based on 25 quantitative key performance indicators, including sustainable revenue, sustainable investment, taxes paid, carbon productivity, and racial and gender diversity.